gventuraf/gventuraf.github.io/_posts/2025-08-30-welcome-to-jekyll.markdown

 One big question is: what should their signature be?
 Or maybe, first we should ask what are they for?
 What do they mean?

-Let's discuss each each one: (the line numbers mentioned refer to the code above)
+Let's discuss each one: (the line numbers mentioned refer to the code above)
 - `get_return_object`: this is the method called when we call the coroutine in line 14.
 The value of `handle` in line 14 will be whatever this method returns
-- `initial_suspend`: this tell the compiler if it should immediately start executing the coroutine code when it is called in line 14, or if it should not.
+- `initial_suspend`: this tells the compiler if it should immediately start executing the coroutine code when it is called in line 14, or if it should not.
 In our example above: it tells the compiler if the execution flow should go to line 15 or to line 8.
 - `return_void`: this method gets called in line 9, when the coroutine returns.
-When a coroutine returns void, the promise type must define this method.
+When a coroutine returns `void`, the promise type must define this method.
-If the coroutine does return void, this method will be called `return_value` instead (we will look at this case, too)
+If the coroutine does not return `void`, this method will be called `return_value` instead (we will look at this case, too)
 - `unhandled_exception`: this method is called if an exception is thrown and not caught within the coroutine